 - Banded Sea Krait (Laticauda colubrina): These venomous sea snakes are found in the tropical waters of the Indo-Pacific region.
 They possess distinct black bands on a yellow or bluish-gray background.
 They are highly venomous but generally not aggressive towards humans.
 Their paddle-shaped tails are adapted for swimming, and they spend most of their lives in the ocean, only coming ashore to lay eggs.

 - Eastern Coral Snake (Micrurus fulvius): Native to the southeastern United States, this venomous snake has a distinctive pattern of red, yellow, and black bands.
 Remember the rhyme, "Red touches yellow, kill a fellow; red touches black, venom lack," to distinguish it from harmless mimics.
-However, this rhyme is only accurate for coral snakes in North America.
+Even so, this rhyme is only accurate for coral snakes in North America.
 Their venom is a potent neurotoxin.

 - False Coral Snake (Erythrolamprus bizona): Found in Central and South America, this non-venomous snake mimics the coloration of coral snakes.
 While their patterns can be very similar, subtle differences in band arrangement and head shape can help distinguish them.